ulfaslak/infostop/README.md

 ```
 Then go to localhost:8001 in your browser to look at the coverage report.

-Once you're all set up, the development cycle will probably look something like this:
-1. Make some updates to the code
-2. Run `make install` to reinstall Infostop with the new updates
-3. Check that stuff works

 The `Makefile` implements a number of commands that are useful during development.
 Go ahead and execute `make help` to see descriptions of available commands, or inspect the file so you understand what's going on.

-**Convenient: Creating a Jupyter kernel with the virtual environment**
+**Convenient: create an ipykernel for the virtual environment**
-If you like to test and develop code using Jupyter notebooks, you can install the virtual environment into Jupyter as a kernel.
+If you use Jupyter notebooks, you can install the virtual environment into Jupyter as a kernel.
 Run:
 ```Bash
 (env) $ pip install ipykernel
 (env) $ python -m ipykernel install --user --name=infostop_env